Two To The Eighth Power

 The concept of exponentiation extends far beyond simply calculating powers of two.
 It plays a vital role in:

 • Compound Interest: Calculating compound interest involves using exponents to determine the future value of an investment.
-The formula often involves raising (1 + interest rate) to the power of the number of compounding periods.
+The formula often involves raising (1 + interest rate) to the power of the number of compounding periods And that's really what it comes down to..

 • Exponential Growth and Decay: Many natural phenomena exhibit exponential growth or decay, such as population growth, radioactive decay, and the spread of infectious diseases.
 Mathematical models describing these processes often rely heavily on exponential functions.